anyamao/anyamao/README.md

 ## 💞 About Me  	(*/▽＼*)

 Hi, I'm **Anya** — a full-stack developer who believes that great software should be both functional and aesthetically pleasing.
-I have a deep appreciation for soft, calming designs and often draw my own assets to bring my ideas to life.
+I have a deep appreciation for soft, calming designs and draw my own assets to bring my ideas to life.
 I usually code near my girlcat Bella, she inspires my designs.

 I love working with data — analyzing patterns, building efficient backends, and making sense of information.
 But I also enjoy crafting the frontend, which is why building full-stack applications solo is my preferred approach.